 When I found out that the morning after pill was being made more accessible, to the point that you can have it delivered to your door, I was over the moon.
-Not because I use it on a regular basis but because I remember being a panicked teenager trying to get to a sexual health clinic on a weekend and not knowing what to do.
+Not because I use it on a regular basis but because it’s working towards ending the stigma around the morning after pill.
+I remember being a panicked teenager trying to get to a sexual health clinic on a weekend and not knowing what to do.
 Getting a normal doctors appointment is hard enough let alone a walk-in clinic on a Saturday morning.

 Eventually, I ended up at a pharmacist where I was traumatised by a million and one questions but was eventually given the pill.
 I understand there have to be layers of protection in place but unfortunately, shit happens.
 Sometimes contraception fails, sometimes we make stupid mistakes – sometimes we do both.

 More recently, I had a different experience.
 You may have read my post about coming off the pill and I know it’s irresponsible, but I haven’t decided what contraception to go on next.
 I’m enjoying not having a foreign body inside me whether that’s hormones or even the coil, I just want to let my body be.